aryaman-dayal/cse15l-lab-reports/Lab3.md

 This command shows lines in the file that do not contain the specified string in quotes.

 `grep -v "a" ./technical/government/About_LSC/ODonnell_et_al_v_LSCdecision.txt`

+This command shows lines in the file that do not contain `a`.

 OUTPUT:
 ```